Bryanc30/FishBase-Project-MB/README.md

 <img src="https://github.com/Bryanc30/FishBase-Project-MB/blob/master/programminstuff.png" width="50%" height="50%">

 ## **Dependencies**
 The program can be run using R within [Hoffman2](https://www.hoffman2.idre.ucla.edu/software/), so [R studio](https://www.rstudio.com/products/rstudio/download/) is not required.
 However it is recommended for practice purposes.
-In R within Hoffman2, four packages must downloaded manually: openssl, rgeos, rgbif, and raster.
+In R within Hoffman2, four packages must downloaded manually: openssl, rgeos, rgbif, raster and png.

 ## **Instructions**
 The program is designed to run in Hoffman2.
 The first part of the script is a bash script that will extract species information from a dataset.
 It is important to analyze the data prior to using the script because the location of species within the data set must be known. <br>